Our Creation Story

 Sally Paulin accepted Wendy’s invitation to join the team in December 2010.
-Sally’s heartfelt commitment to her sustainability teaching using Theory U broadened the group’s ability to support change makers by helping them to understand the bigger picture in the 6th Key of Kindness.
+Sally’s heartfelt commitment to her sustainability teaching using Theory U broadened the group’s ability to support change makers by helping them to understand the bigger picture in the 6th Key of Kindness™.
 She also taught the group to be present for the future they were co-creating.

 Now there was a whole team around Resilient Leadership™:

-During the following dialogues, the current version of the image emerged — the lion family which we gratefully included in our website banner.
+During the team dialogues, the current version of the image emerged — the lion family which we gratefully included in our website banner.
 This was a good time to reflect on the many people who had been part of its creation.
-As well those listed above, others who’d been part of the journey included Roberta Mead, Tony Manso, Ken Holzman, Paul Chatfeild-Clarke, Digby Scott, Marie Finlay, Phillip Ng, Andrew Nelson and Michael Van Der Zanden.
+As well those listed above, others who had been part of the journey included Roberta Mead, Tony Manso, Ken Holzman, Paul Chatfeild-Clarke, Digby Scott, Marie Finlay, Phillip Ng, Andrew Nelson and Michael Van Der Zanden.

-By the time Carla Van Raay signed up to undertake Resilient Leadership™ in December 2015, the group had co-created a unique and profoundly helpful reference book with associated mentoring, underpinned by the 7 Keys of Kindness.
+By the time Carla Van Raay signed up to undertake Resilient Leadership™ in December 2015, the group had co-created a unique and profoundly helpful reference book with associated mentoring, underpinned by the 7 Keys of Kindness™ Journey.
 Carla took all the time that she needed to work with each of the mentors — Anne, Alfred, Catlyne, Sue, George, Sally and Wendy — before completing her goal in early 2017.
 She has remained a valued and enthusiastic member of the community ever since.